-Types of Contributed Presentations
+Types of contributed presentations

 Abstracts may be submitted either for oral presentations or poster presentations:

-- Character limits: Contributed oral and poster abstracts are limited to approximately 1,300 characters.
+Contributed oral and poster abstracts are limited to approximately 1,300 characters.

-- Formatting: APS will not add additional authors or re-order the author list after the abstract submission deadline has passed.
+Please do not attempt to override the system defaults by introducing your own formatting in your abstract.
+APS will only correct misspellings in the authors' names or affiliations.
+APS will not add additional authors or re-order the author list after the abstract submission deadline has passed.

-- Withdrawing: You may withdraw your contributed abstract online before the abstract submission deadline.
+You may withdraw your contributed abstract online before the abstract submission deadline.
 After the deadline, please contact APS Abstract Help.